IshitaSingh-28/Deco-Design/README.md

 # Deco-Design

-This is an Online Internal Design Website which can be used by people to get ideas about new design and can consult an architect by contacting us threw our website
+Deco-Design is an online interior design website that provides users with fresh ideas for their design projects.
+Users can also consult with professional architects by contacting us through the website.

-These Files are for the heroku deployment.
+These files are configured for Heroku deployment and are not intended to be run locally on a PC.

-So can not run on the PC
+The website link will be provided soon.

-Website Link will be Provided Soon ----
+---